-The Marathon County Coalition collected over 7,000 lbs of fresh produce from the Farmers Market of Wausau and delivered it to 55+ Living Centers across Wausau through a program called Share the Harvest.
-Produce can be donated at the Farmers Market of Wausau from donors just like you.
+The Marathon County Hunger Coalition collected over 7,000 lbs of fresh produce from the Farmers Market of Wausau and delivered it to 55+ Living Centers across Wausau through a program called Share the Harvest.
+Produce can be donated at the Wausau's Farmers' Market from donors just like you.